MarcoVando/raw2xyN/README.md

 # Installation
 ## Requirements
 When used from terminal this repo needs the following packages:
+ - swig (required by xylib, pip installation)
+ - Boost (required by xylib, pip installation)
  - glob
  - Tkinter
- - xylib-py (and its requirements (swig and boost)
+ - xylib-py
  - numpy

 For proper installation of xylib-py, please refer to https://github.com/wojdyr/xylib